MicrosoftDocs/data-api-builder-docs/data-api-builder/reference-configuration.md

 * Child-level configuration files can also identify child files.
 * Configuration files can be placed in subfolders as desired.
 * Entity names must be unique across all configuration files.
-* Relationships across configuration files is not supported.
+* Relationships across configuration files aren't supported.

 **Known issues**

 * Currently, child configuration files are only supported in GraphQL.
-* Currently, child configuration files do not support environment variables.
+* Currently, child configuration files don't support environment variables.

 #### Examples